-II.A.3.c) must include current medical licensure and appropriate medical staff appointment; (Core)
+must include current medical licensure and appropriate medical staff appointment; and, (Core)

-II.A.3.d) must include ongoing clinical activity; and, (Core)
+must include ongoing clinical activity.
+(Core)

-Background and Intent: A program director is a role model for faculty members and residents.
+Family Medicine for Review and Comment ©2020 Accreditation Council for Graduate Medical Education (ACGME) Background and Intent: A program director is a role model for faculty members and residents.
 The program director must participate in clinical activity consistent with the specialty.
 This activity will allow the program director to role model the Core Competencies for the faculty members and residents.